 I sincerely believe that we live in a country with a lot talent ...
 Also very many problems ... of all kinds ... political, social, personal, psychological, and eschatological epicentricos ...
 But I like to focus on the first part of the sentence ... talent ..

 READ THE NOTE <- makes clicking here (you had to tell him??)

 From Buenos Aires, in Argentina find THE OCEAN.
 An indie band formed by 4 members Edward Capparelli (vocal), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (Drums) came together in 2011 quienen.

 Delivering a "mix" of rock from the '60s and '70s which became a "mellifluous" sound.
-There are a seductive soundscape that is dispersed as mist in the room, an intricate output with which the listener wants to be interlaced.
+There is a seductive soundscape that is dispersed as mist in the room, an intricate output with which the listener wants to be interlaced.
 Instrumental mergers have their space and time to develop as the songs take their course.

 The Ocean has creatively put together a range of influences and have been able to turn them into a structure having a warm ears begging for more, said their songs while not wander into the darkness.

 I fear them remain forever as a band without representation as so many are in South America desmerecidamente.
 The South American indie scene, particularly in Argentina is thriving.
 It is very difficult to win these bands local public due to the large amount of "State regimentation" (I assume everyone what you think, do not do politics here).

 Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

 The Ocean has every ingredient to make a mark in the world of music and hope are not just readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speakers in question.